UWrc/UWrc.github.io/docs/hyak101/basics/jobs.md

 ### Accounts and Partitions

 The first stop on understanding job scheduling is to understand that every user is part of an account and thus has access to certain partitions.
 Your account is usually related to a lab or research group that you belong to; for example, you may be part of a lab group that has contributed resources to Hyak, affording you priority usage of those resources, which are organized into one or more partitions.
-Alternatively, you may be a student user who is part of the [**Research Computing Club**](https://depts.washington.edu/uwrcc/getting-started-2/getting-started/), or account `stf`, meaning that you have priority access on the `stf` account, which allows you to use several partitions.
-Additionally, all users can use Hyak resources when they are idle by scheduling jobs on the `ckpt`, `ckpt-g2`, or `ckpt-all` partitions ([**Click here to learn about more about `ckpt` jobs.**](https://hyak.uw.edu/docs/compute/checkpoint#the-checkpoint-partition)).
+Alternatively, you may be a student user who is part of the [<ins>**Research Computing Club**</ins>](https://depts.washington.edu/uwrcc/getting-started-2/getting-started/), or account `stf`, meaning that you have priority access on the `stf` account, which allows you to use several partitions.
+Additionally, all users can use Hyak resources when they are idle by scheduling jobs on the `ckpt`, `ckpt-g2`, or `ckpt-all` partitions ([<ins>**Click here to learn about more about `ckpt` jobs.**</ins>](https://hyak.uw.edu/docs/compute/checkpoint#the-checkpoint-partition)).

 :::tip Pro Tip - Get an STF account
-If you are a **student** who is paying the student technology fee (STF), you are eligible for an `stf` account which will increase your access and user experience on Hyak because there are designated resources for students. [**Click here to find out how to get an STF account**](https://depts.washington.edu/uwrcc/getting-started-2/getting-started/).
+If you are a **student** who is paying the student technology fee (STF), you are eligible for an `stf` account which will increase your access and user experience on Hyak because there are designated resources for students. [<ins>**Click here to find out how to get an STF account**</ins>](https://depts.washington.edu/uwrcc/getting-started-2/getting-started/).
 NOTE: The Hyak Team doesn't manage the `stf` account group.
 :::

 Let's start by checking which accounts and partitions you have access to with the `hyakalloc` command.